Table of Contents

 General appearance of Gum-resin

 Solidifies slowly with time.
-Reddish brown, greenish yellow, or dull yellow to orange in colour.
+Reddish brown, greenish yellow, or dull yellow to orange in color.
 Small, ovoid, fragrant tears.
 Sometimes the tears form agglomerated masses up to 5 cm long and 2 cm thick.
 Fracture brittle, fractured surface is waxy and translucent.
 Burns readily and gives characteristic balsamic resinous odour.

 Major chemical constituents of Gum-resin